Time Allowed: 3 Hours

-- Novel was such a medium which began to link the whole nation.
+- Novel was such a medium that began to link the whole nation.

-- Publishing markets helped in more sell and produce of novels which were available to the masses.
+- Publishing markets helped in selling and printing novels that were now available to the masses.

 Describe any three main features of 'Kharif crop season.'

-- Rabi crops are sown in October to December.
+- Rabi crops are sown from October to December.

-- Rabi crops are harvested in April to June.
+- Rabi crops are harvested from April to June.

-- Kharif crops are sown in June to August.
+- Kharif crops are sown from June to August.

 - Harvested in September to October.

-Q.11.
-"Water scarcity may be an outcome of large and growing population in India."
+Q 11.
+"Water scarcity may be an outcome of the large and growing population in India."
 Analyse the statement.
 [3 × 1 = 3]

-- Water scarcity is indeed the outcome of large and growing population.
-Increase in population puts strain on resources, including water.
+- Water scarcity is indeed the outcome of the large and growing population.
+An increase in population puts strain on resources, including water.

 - People living in an area require water for their various activities, and more the number of people more consumption.